knz/lipgloss-convert/README.md

 width: 22;
 ```

-Then using the `Import()` function on the result will recover the original `lipgloss.Style`.
+## Importing styles from text

+The `Import` function applies the text directives specified in its input
+argument to the style also provided as argument.
+Other properties already
+in the style remain unchanged.

+Which properties are supported?
 See the [lipgloss
 documentation](https://pkg.go.dev/github.com/charmbracelet/lipgloss)
-for details.
-This library automatically supports all the lipgloss
+for details. `Import` automatically supports all the lipgloss
 properties, as follows:

 - `Foreground` in lipgloss becomes `foreground` in the textual syntax.
 - `UnderlineSpaces` becomes `underline-spaces`.
 - etc.

-It also supports the following special values:
+`Import` also supports the following special cases:

 - For colors: